qelectrotech/qelectrotech-doc/source/users/schema/conductor/conductor_modify.rst

 Modify conductor
 ================

-QElectrotech draws by default a `conductor`_ minimizing the horizontal and vertical lines.
+QElectroTech draws by default a `conductor`_ minimizing the horizontal and vertical lines.
 Changing the route of the `conductor`_ for a clear understanding of the `schema`_ is some times necessary.
 QElectroTech allows modifying the route.